QDot 8086

 set execution to the next iteration or to resume execution at the

-first line of code following the block: ?continue
+first line of code following the block: ?continue and ?break,

 respectively.
 As loop blocks can be nested, those clauses receive the